COATnor/coatnor.github.io/index.rst

 Types of datasets
 __________________________________________

-The COAT Data Portal provide a separate management for 3 types of datasets, each accessed from a different TAB of the portal:
+The COAT Data Portal has 3 types of datasets, each accessed from a different TAB of the portal:

-* Collected **datasets** (input for State Variables)
+* Collected **datasets** (input for State Variables, raw data complient to COAT formats)
-* **State Variables** (Derived datasets, scientific focus of the COAT project)
+* **State Variables** (Derived datasets for assessing state of COAT monitoring targets)
 * Data sampling **protocols** (describing the study design behind data collection)

 .. image:: _images/tabs.png